normanormata/norma-normata/_pages/fg.md

 10. If a session shall cease to exist or become so small as to prevent it from working effectively, the presbytery shall provide for an election and ordination of elders from within the congregation; or the presbytery, with the consent of the congregation, may appoint ruling elders or ministers, or both, normally from within the same presbytery, to be an acting session or to augment the existing session temporarily.

-## Chapter XIV
-The Regional Church and Its Presbytery
+## Chapter XIV: The Regional Church and Its Presbytery
 1. A regional church consists of all the members of the local congregations and the ministers within a certain district.
 The general assembly may organize a regional church when there are at least four congregations, two ministers, and two ruling elders, within a region.

 2. The presbytery is the governing body of a regional church.
 It consists of all the ministers and all the ruling elders of the congregations of the regional church.